withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 Fortunately, you already know a way to grab the data from all your Markdown files in one line of code!

-1. Add the line of code to your component script that will give your page component access to the all frontmatter values in every `.md` file.
+1. In `src/pages/tags/index.astro`, add the line of code to the component script that will give your page component access to the all frontmatter values in every `.md` file.

 <details>
 <summary>See the code</summary>